laneyNL/BunnyPrep/README.md

 <h2>Functionality & MVPs</h2>
  In Bunny Prep, the user's will be able to:
  <ul>
-    <li>Move the rabbit with the cursor to complete assigned tasks. </li>
+    <li>Move the rabbit with the cursor, arrow keys, or WASD keys to complete assigned tasks. </li>
     <li>Make choices in the game that will impact the rabbit's happiness and health. </li>
     <li>Allow the user to adopt another rabbit if happiness reaches a certain level.
 Simulation the consquences of not spaying/neutering.</li>
     <li>Learn how to care for a rabbit through educational knowledge that pops up throughout the game.</li>